jasonwenlee/pixelforce/README.md

 # pixelforce

-This is a Flutter pixelforce app built using design from Figma: https://www.figma.com/file/vtIAbUhIVhDqDjtpOCl74V/Front-End-Example?type=design&node-id=403%3A124&mode=dev
+This is a Flutter pixelforce app built using design from the Explore tab on Figma: https://www.figma.com/file/vtIAbUhIVhDqDjtpOCl74V/Front-End-Example?type=design&node-id=403%3A124&mode=dev

 ## Getting Started